Pier Francesco Orsini: Marriage

 He married Alessandro Farnese's great-niece, Giulia Farnese, in the early 1540s.
 According to Casa Cesarini.
-Ricerche e documenti by Patrizia Rosini, Vicino Orsini married Giulia Farnese on the 11th of February 1545 in Rocca di Giove.
+Ricerche e documenti by Patrizia Rosini, Vicino Orsini married Giulia Farnese on 11 February 1545 in Rocca di Giove.
 According to the same book Giulia was named after her great-aunt because her mother Isabella had been raised and protected by her when she lost her mother.
 This book gives the year of Giulia's death as 1560, while Bomarzo: Ein Garten gegen Gott und die Welt by Renate Vergeiner gives it as 1564.
 According to Bomarzo: Ein Garten gegen Gott und die Welt, the two married in 1541.
 The article The Collection of Corradino Orsino by Lothar Sickel places the wedding in January 1541.

 Giulia was the daughter of Galeazzo Farnese, Duke of Latera, and Isabella, daughter of Giuliano dell'Anguillara and Girolama Farnese.

 Giulia's maternal grandmother, Girolama Farnese, was the sister of Alessandro Farnese (Pope Paul III), and Giulia Farnese, the mistress of Rodrigo Borgia (Pope Alexander VI).
-Girolama was born in 1466 and was murdered with a sword in Stabiae Castle on the 1st of November 1504 (or 1505) by her stepson Giovanni Battista dell'Anguillara for alleged infidelity.
-Her first marriage had been to Puccio Pucci, whom she married on the 10th of November 1483.
-Puccio Pucci died in 1494, and she married her second husband, Count Giuliano dell'Anguillara on the 15th of February 1495.
+Girolama was born in 1466 and was murdered with a sword in Stabiae Castle on 1 November 1504 (or 1505) by her stepson Giovanni Battista dell'Anguillara for alleged infidelity.
+Her first marriage had been to Puccio Pucci, whom she married on 10 November 1483.
+Puccio Pucci died in 1494, and she married her second husband, Count Giuliano dell'Anguillara on 15 February 1495.
 From this marriage came the daughter Isabella (Elisabeth) della Anguillara, who later married Galeazzo Farnese, the grandson of Bartolomeo, and the children of that marriage were the daughters Violante and Giulia Farnese.

 One of Giulia's paternal great-grandfathers was Bartolomeo Farnese, Count of Montalto and Canino, and also a brother of Girolama, Alessandro (Pope Paul III) and Giulia Farnese.
 He was born in 1470 and married Iolanda Monaldeschi, with whom he had the son Pedro Bertodolo Farnese and the daughters Isabella and Cecilia.
 Bartolomeo died in 1552 and was the founder of the Duchy of Latera, which existed until 1668.

-Vicino's wife Giulia Farnese was thus related to Pope Paul III twice over, as the child of the only child of his tragically murdered sister, and as the daughter of the grandson of his brother Bartolomeo, the line that inherited the family title and holdings.
+Vicino's wife Giulia Farnese was thus related to Pope Paul III twice over, the only child of his tragically murdered sister, and as the daughter of the grandson of his brother Bartolomeo, the line that inherited the family title and holdings.

-In a book published in 1556, Le Imagine del tempio della signaro Giovanna Aragona, by Giuseppe Betussi, Giulia Farnese Orsini is referred to as amongst the most virtuous ladies of Italy, on account of her constancy, having remained faithful to Vicino during the long periods when he was absent at war.
+In a book published in 1556, Le Imagine del tempio della signora Giovanna Aragona, by Giuseppe Betussi, Giulia Farnese Orsini is referred to as amongst the most virtuous ladies of Italy, on account of her constancy, having remained faithful to Vicino during the long periods when he was absent at war.